bmuschko/capa-crash-course/exercises/argo-rollouts/02-blue-green-deployment/solution/solution.md

 Server: nginx/1.25.3
 ```

+Next up, let's roll out the change of the container image.
 Run the following imperative command to signal to the Rollout that you want to create a new ReplicaSet that controls replicas with the container image `nginx:1.25.4-alpine`.

 ```
 $ kubectl argo rollouts set image nginx-rollout nginx=nginx:1.25.4-alpine